-The multimission Sikorsky MH-60S Knighthawk helicopter entered service in February 2002.
-The US Navy is expected to acquire a total of 237 of the MH-60S helicopters, to carry out missions such as vertical replenishment, combat search and rescue, special warfare support and airborne mine countermeasures.
+The multi-mission Sikorsky MH-60S Knighthawk helicopter entered service in February 2002.
+The US Navy uses the MH-60S helicopters to carry out missions such as vertical replenishment, combat search and rescue, special warfare support and airborne mine countermeasures.

 The helicopter began full-rate production in August 2002.
-As of January 2011 52 MH-60R and 154 MH-60S helicopters were in the service with the US Navy.
-First deployment of the new helicopter took place on board USS Essex, Wasp Class amphibious assault ship, in January 2003 and a number of MH-60S helicopters were deployed in support of Operation Iraqi Freedom.
+The first deployment of the new helicopter took place on board USS Essex, Wasp Class amphibious assault ship, in January 2003 and a number of MH-60S helicopters were deployed in support of Operation Iraqi Freedom.

-The helicopter was originally designated CH-60S, as a replacement for the US Navy's Boeing CH-46D Sea Knight heavy-lift helicopters in the vertical replenishment role.
-The helicopter was redesignated MH-60S as a result of an expansion in mission requirements to include a range of additional combat support capabilities.
+The helicopter was re-designated MH-60S as a result of an expansion in mission requirements to include a range of additional combat support capabilities.
 Retirement of the US Navy Sea Knights concluded in September 2004.
+The US Navy operates 275 MH-60S helicopters.

 Sikorsky was awarded the US Navy contract to develop the MH-60S in 1997.
 The production aircraft made its maiden flight in January 2000.
 The operational evaluation (Opeval) began in November 2001 at the Naval Air Warfare Centre at Patuxent River in Maryland and concluded in May 2002.